 I was in a friendship that had spanned over 20 years, had been a huge part of my life.
 The friendship had been a great blessing to my life.
 I loved this friend dearly and I believe this love was returned.
 However, since 2014, (possibly earlier), certain things had taken place which had caused me to question this friendship and everything about it; had made me question myself, my thinking, sometimes my very sanity!

 We had a couple of, shall we say, disagreements, although in all honesty they were massive ‘barnies’!
 Looking back I believe these usually happened after I had done something that wasn’t ‘in line’ with the other’s thinking or I had been spending time with another friend, (who incidentally is more like a sister to me).
 There was much more going on that I don’t feel I can, or should, talk about here; stuff that had me thinking about my own integrity, or perhaps lack of integrity.
-Stuff that was causing me to ‘talk about’ other people; stuff that was making me very critical of others.
-Stuff that I knew just wasn’t me!
+Stuff that was causing me to talk about, aka gossip about other people; stuff that was making me very critical of others.
+Stuff that I knew just wasn’t me and definitely wasn’t right!
 But I felt trapped.

 Anyway, at the start of 2017 I had been having some counselling regarding another matter and during this time the situation with this friend had come out.
 I made a decision, something had to change, I had to change, things had to change.